Appearance: Their abdomens are striped yellow and brown. Hairy heads make their large compound eyes appear ringed with hair.

 Scorpion, Order Scorpionida

 Appearance: Range in size from 1 – 1/2 to three inches long; eight legs, a pair of large pinchers and a pair of small pinchers near the mouth; tail possesses a stinger.
 Habits: Most active at night; during the day, they hide under bark, logs or stones; in houses, they hide in closets, shoes and folded clothes.
 Diet: Small spiders and soft-bodied insects; will eat other scorpions.
 Reproduction: Females produce an average of 32 young; young reach maturity in three to four years.
-Other Information: Common in southern states (there are even scorpions in Colorado); most species deliver a sting no more harmful than a bee’s; very poor eyesight; use pinchers as feelers.
+Other Information: Common in southern states (there are even scorpions in Colorado); most species deliver a sting no more harmful than a stinging insect’s; very poor eyesight; use pinchers as feelers.